Blackbeard the Pirate: Production

-The film was based on an original story by DeVallon Scott.
-It was on the schedule at RKO for 16 months before being taken over by producer Edmund Grainger for his independent unit.
-It originally conceived as a vehicle for Faith Domergue.
-It was going to be filmed under the title Buccaneer Empire by director Robert Stevenson.
-Several months later RKO announced the lead would be played by Robert Newton, who had just enjoyed success playing Long John Silver in Treasure Island (1950).
-Production took a while to begin; for a time it seemed Newton might be replaced by Charles Laughton.
+The film is based on an original story written by DeVallon Scott.
+RKO Radio Pictures originally conceived the project, titled Buccaneer Empire, as a vehicle for Faith Domergue with Robert Stevenson as the director.
+In February 1951, RKO announced Robert Newton, who had recently played Long John Silver in Treasure Island (1950), for the lead role.
+However, production was delayed, and Charles Laughton was rumored to replace Newton.
 Alan Le May was hired to rewrite the script shortly before filming began on May 15, 1952.

 Reception

-In his December 26, 1952 review in The New York Times, Howard Thompson wrote: “…This R. K. O. swashbuckler offers a lusty rogues gallery in opulent Technicolor, with little occasion for rejoicing, however.
-For while this piracy package streamlines history with salty good-naturedness, the material afforded Robert Newton, Linda Darnell, William Bendix and Keith Andes holds few pattern deviations… director Raoul Walsh does succeed in projecting some brisk, pictorial animation.
-As the agent, Mr. Andes brings muscular conviction to a fairly standard role.
-So, too, does the beauteous Miss Darnell, who looks fully capable of galvanizing a crew of her own. … But Mr. Newton, who is the whole picture, must be seen to be believed.
-Sporting a beehive chin growth that transmits a volume gamut of roars and even belches, the actor wallows through an outrageously flamboyant caricature of his Long John Silver part in Disney's Treasure Island.”
+In a contemporary review for The New York Times, critic Howard Thompson wrote: "This R. K. O. swashbuckler offers a lusty rogues gallery in opulent Technicolor, with little occasion for rejoicing, however.
+For while this piracy package streamlines history with salty good-naturedness, the material ... holds few pattern deviations. ...
+Director Raoul Walsh does succeed in projecting some brisk, pictorial animation. ...
+But Mr. Newton, who is the whole picture, must be seen to be believed.
+Sporting a beehive chin growth that transmits a volume gamut of roars and even belches, the actor wallows through an outrageously flamboyant caricature of his Long John Silver part in Disney's 'Treasure Island.'"